Central Provident Fund (CPF) Education Loan Scheme

 A SingPass must be obtained before applying.

-Please note that the application period for the CPF Education Loan Scheme for Semester 1 of AY2020/2021 is now closed.
-You may consider applying for the Tuition Fee Loan or Post-Secondary Education Account (PSEA) scheme to cover your tuition fees for Semester 1 of AY2020/2021.
+Please note that if the application period for the CPF Education Loan Scheme is closed for the semester, you may consider applying for the Tuition Fee Loan or Post-Secondary Education Account (PSEA) scheme to cover your tuition fees for that semester.

 |Semester 1 (Late Application)